linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

     Running on host port 8080
     ```

-1. With your function running, open a second terminal enter the following command:
+1. With your function running, open a second terminal session and enter the following command:

     ```command
     curl "http://localhost:8080?a=1&b=2"